IFJ23-Survivalists/IFJ23/README.md

         } DataType;
         ```

-- **Error Handling**: Use the provided `set_error` and `get_error` functions declared in the `error.h` file for error handling.
+- **Error Handling**: Use the provided `set_error` and `got_error` functions declared in the `error.h` file for error handling.
 If you are unsure which function is failable, perform error handling after calling any function.
 For example:

     ```c
     void my_failable_function() {